NLog/NLog.github.io/_posts/2015-06-30-extending-nlog-is-easy.md

 ##How to use the custom target / layout renderer
-It’s very simple.
-Just put the target or layout renderer in a DLL and reference it from the the config file using the `<extensions />` clause as described above.
+First put your custom target or layout renderer in a separate assembly (.dll).
+Then you should register your assembly.
+Starting from NLog 4.0, assemblies with the name "NLog*.dll", such as "NLog.CustomTarget.dll" are now registered automatically - the should be in the same folder as "NLog.dll".

-Starting from NLog 4.0, assemblies with the name "NLog*.dll", such as “NLog.CustomTarget.dll” are now loaded automatically.
-This assembly should be in the same folder as `NLog.dll`.
+If that's not the case you should register your assembly manually: reference your assembly from the the config file using the `<extensions />` clause.
+Only the assembly name is needed (without ".dll").

 Configuration file example: